stdio-ghana/patient-group/README.md

 3. If patient exist, retrieve patient file else, Register new patient
 4. Checks for vitals (Temperature, weight, etc...)
 5. Doctor Consultation for diagnosis and prescription
-6. Acquiring drugs from the pharmacy
-7. Drugs + consultation fee payment
+6. Drugs + consultation fee payment
-8. Exit
+7. Exit

 For the mean time, our objective is implementing the first three phases of a patient's visit to the hospital.